ralfspoeth/json/README.md

 ## JsonWriter

-The `JsonWriter` class is instantiated with its default behaviour of indenting the members of JSON objects by 4 characters and putting each member in a separate line.
+The `JsonWriter` class is instantiated with its default behavior of indenting the members of JSON objects by four characters and putting each member in a separate line.
 Arrays are printed interspersed by commas and a white space but in a single line.